Air Interdiction Agent Application Process

 Part 1) Applicants must complete and pass an oral evaluation.

 This evaluation will test your pilot knowledge based on published part 91 regulations.
-Questions are derived from the Federal Acquisition Regulation, parts 61 and 91.
+Questions are derived from the Federal Aviation Regulation, parts 61 and 91.
 Airman’s information Manual and Flight Information Publications to include U.S. Terminal Procedures, IFR EnRoute/Sectional Aeronautical Charts.

 Part 2) Applicants must complete and pass a flight evaluation.